panosoft/inline-html/README.md

 - Scripts - The source path is read and inlined.

+- Linked CSS stylesheets - The stylesheet is read and inlined within a `<style>` element.
+Note that nested `@import`'s are also inlined.

+- Linked LESS stylesheets - The LESS is compiled and the output is inlined within a `<style>` element.
+Note that `@import`'s are also inlined.

 - Images - The source path is replaced with a datauri.

-- Linked LESS stylesheets - The LESS is compiled and the result is inlined within a `<style>` element.
-Note that `@imports` are processed as well.

 - CSS url data types - The reference path is replaced with a datauri.
 These can be used in linked stylesheets, style elements, and element style attributes.